 Figure 1.
 Bell clapper deformity.
 Normal testis lie is on the left and the classic “bell clapper” lie is in the middle.
 The right side shows a bell clapper variation.

 The testicle is typically covered by the tunica vaginalis, creating a potential space around the testis.
 Normally, the tunica vaginalis attaches to the posterior surface of the testicle and allows for very little mobility of the testicle within the scrotum.
 Some patients have an inappropriately high attachment of the tunica vaginalis, such that the testicle can rotate freely on the spermatic cord within the tunica vaginalis (intravaginal testicular torsion) (Figure 1).
-This congenital anomaly, called the “bell clapper deformity,” results in a transverse as opposed to longitudinal lie of the affected testes.
-This congenital abnormality is present in approximately 12% of humanmales.
+This congenital anomaly, called the "bell clapper deformity," consists of atransverse as opposed to longitudinal lie of the affected testis; it can be unilateral or bilateral and is a risk factor for a torsion event This congenital abnormality is present in approximately 12% of human males.
 During testis torsion, the testicle twists spontaneously on the spermatic cord, causing venous occlusion and engorgement, with subsequent arterial ischemia and infarction.
 Experimental evidence indicates that 720° twist is required to compromise flow through the testicular artery and result in ischemia.
 In neonates, the testicle frequently has not yet descended into the scrotum, after which it becomes attached within the tunica vaginalis.
 This increased mobility of the testicle predisposes it to torsion (extravaginal testicular torsion).